mieko/mieko.dev/_posts/2016-11-01-responsible-disclosure-and-the-scourge-of-internal-it.md

   * Microsoft's process ("Patch Tuesday") was, as far as I can tell, brought about because IT departments inside of many businesses wanted ("needed") a predictable update schedule.
 I'd bet the lag was spent trying to work it into this patch cycle.
-  * None of this shit works.
+  * None of this  works.

 This is only peripherally related, but I'll take any excuse I can to run off at the mouth about how terrible present-day corporate IT is.

-Shitty IT departments have ruined software and the internet for too long.
+Bad IT departments have ruined software and the internet for too long.
 It seems like they spend the majority of their salaried hours figuring out how not to do their job.

 Here's how IT should break down: